 Pierre Elliot Trudeau banned the extraction of plutonium from used nuclear fuel in Canada.
-Yesterday Justin Trudeau lifted the ban under a smokescreen of Orwellian doublespeak.
+Justin Trudeau has lifted the ban under a smokescreen of Orwellian doublespeak.

 On March 18 in Saint John, the federal government handed $50.5 million in taxpayer funds to a private company from the UK, Moltex Energy, to develop a technology that proposes to extract plutonium from used nuclear fuel from the Point Lepreau reactor on the Bay of Fundy.